AgenaRisk/api-py/README.md

 ## 3.4.2 `networks`

-A list of all the `Network` objects that make up the model.
+A list of all the `Network` objects in the model.
 This field will be populated with the `create_network()` method.

 ## 3.4.3 `datasets`

-Optional field for `Dataset` objects.
+A list of all the  `Dataset` objects in the model.
 When a new `Model` is created, it will have the default first dataset "Case 1", and it is possible to add new datasets to the model afterwards with the `create_dataset()` method.

 ## 3.4.4 `network_links`